cyberleyal/evil-email/README.md

 # Phishing Detector CLI Prototype

-A Python prototype for detecting phishing emails with both LLM-assisted reasoning (via an OpenAI-compatible proxy endpoint) and traditional machine learning.
+A Python prototype for detecting phishing emails with both LLM-assisted reasoning (via an OpenAI-compatible proxy endpoint or direct OpenAI access) and traditional machine learning.
 The project is organized to support feature extraction, LLM scoring, and classifier-based detection from local email files.

 ## Project layout
 ```